anireddysowmya/Standards_UI_AutomationTest/README.md

 Please follow below instructions to run the test,

-Select runnerBDD class and run as JUnit
+Select runnerBDD class and run as JUnit Test